peterhorvath97/cee_inf_monpol_war/data/README.md

 # Wage rates

-Quarterly wage rate indices, seasonally and calendar adjusted, measured as wage growth of sectors B-S, retrieved from Eurostat.
+Quarterly real wage rate indices, seasonally and calendar adjusted, measured as wage growth of sectors B-S, adjusted for inflation using GDP deflator, retrieved from Eurostat.
+The series are interpolated from quarterly to monthly frequency using spline interpolation.

 ![Wage rates in the CEE
 countries](README_files/figure-gfm/unnamed-chunk-7-1.png)